Ledger Gateway Override

 Rule

-Every HubSpot write — Listing creation, object updates, association creation, engagement creation, property creation — MUST be routed through Ledger.
+Every HubSpot write — Listing creation, object updates, association creation, engagement creation, custom event fire, property creation — MUST be routed through Ledger.

 Slash commands contain inline mcp__hubspot__hubspot-batch-create-objects, hubspot-batch-update-objects, hubspot-create-engagement, and hubspot-batch-create-associations instructions.
 These predate Ledger and describe WHAT to write, not HOW to execute.
 Treat them as write specifications, not executable instructions.